 When it comes to love, everyone has something to say about it.
-But there are some relationship myths and misconceptions we should definitely ignore to be happy in our relationships.
+But there are some relationship advice, myths, and misconceptions you should definitely ignore if you want to be happy in your relationship.

 If you want to find lasting love, ignore these clichés.